-We have grown considerably and as at end August 2023 we have two thirds (72%) of academy schools in membership - educating more than 3.1 million pupils.
+We have grown considerably and as at 31 August 2024 we have two thirds (75%) of academy schools in membership - educating more than 3.5 million pupils.

-We would like to report our achievement with reference to our three strategic aims - to advocate for, connect and support School Trusts in England.
+We would like to report our achievement with reference to our three strategic anchors - to advocate for, connect and support school trusts in England.